 - Select the user account via the Advanced button or just type your user account in the area which says ‘Enter the object name to select‘ and click OK.

 - Now you need to provide full access to the file or folder for your account.
-Right-click the file or folder again, click Properties, and then click the Security tab.
+Right-click the file or folder again, click Properties and then click the Security tab.

 - Click the Add button.
 The “Permission Entry” window will appear on the screen: Windows 10 take ownership 7 permission for entry

-Solution 5: Update During Clean Boot
+Solution 5: Update After Clean Booting the System

 While you are in clean boot, run the updating process and wait for it to finish.
 After the updates have downloaded and installed successfully, you can exit the clean boot mode and continue using your PC normally.

-Solution 6: Turn off Windows Firewall
+Solution 6: Turn off Firewall

 - Open Control Panel by searching for it after pressing the Start button located at the bottom left part of your desktop.